Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Itemizers/Parenter/22_ExampleDoc.md

 ##Example

-Check also a set with a get dict
+We can parentUp with a method